 St. Louis Slip and Fall Injury Attorneys

-A “slip and fall injury” is when someone falls due to a hazardous condition on someone else’s property.
+A “slip and fall injury” occurs when someone falls due to a hazardous condition on someone else’s property.

-These conditions can include wet floors, spilled liquids, snow, ice or improperly maintained walkways.
-Slip and fall accidents can result in a variety of serious injuries, including broken bones, sprains, strains and head, neck and back injuries.
+These conditions can include wet floors, spilled liquids, snow, ice, or improperly maintained walkways.
+Slip and fall accidents can result in serious injuries, including broken bones, sprains, strains, and head, neck, and back injuries.

 If you or someone you love has been injured in a slip and fall accident, it is important to speak with a premises liability lawyer about your case.
-The St. Louis premises liability lawyers at Niemeyer, Grebel and Kruse will work to get you the compensation you deserve for your injuries.
+Our St. Louis slip & fall lawyers at Niemeyer, Grebel and Kruse will work to get you the compensation you deserve for your injuries.

 Slip and fall accidents can occur anywhere there is a dangerous condition on someone else’s property.
 Some common places where slip and fall accidents occur include: